What is subscription management?

 So that’s the first part of what we do.
 If we go a step further then of course there’s the cancellation part.
 So how do you get out of these different subscriptions?

-What a user normally does is that, well you pick up the phone and then you just dial the number, and then you call and then you can wait in line forever for somebody from customer service to actually pick up and take your call, right?
-Some users also send mail, or a snail mail – that’s a snail, by the way, we’ve tried to illustrate there – but that of course also takes forever.
+What a user normally does, is that you pick up the phone and then you just dial the number, and then you call and then you can wait in line forever for somebody from customer service to actually pick up and take your call, right?
+Some users also send email, or a snail mail.
 Then there’s also users that go online and then try to get out of these subscriptions on the website.
 But that can also prove to be very difficult, because where is the cancellation button?
 Sometimes it’s hidden.
 We actually have a name for that, it’s called ‘dark patterns’.

 And that’s where Subaio comes in, when it comes to cancelling these subscriptions as well.

 Because what we do in the interface that the user is seeing within their own banking environment is a button they can press.
 Where we are the ones doing all of the hard work.
 Subaio is the one cancelling all these different subscriptions on behalf of the end user.